15101538237ren/Epigenetics/README.md

 <sub>Figure 5. **Intragenic DNA methylation is associated with highly expressed genes**.
 When unmethylated, RNA polymerase II may begin transcription at cryptic promoters.
 This activity may reduce the transcriptional efficiency of the gene product (Part A).
 Therefore, intragenic methylation at cryptic promoters may improve transcriptional efficiency (Part B).
 TSS, transcription start site; RNA pol II, RNA polymerase II..
 (Figure from Ref.[211])</sub>

-Recent genome-wide studies have revealed that nucleosomes are significantly more enriched in exons compared to introns, consistent with other recent findings of enhanced exonic methylation of gene bodies [200].

 ## Maintenance of Epigenetics

 There is no obvious template, like the hemi-methylated CpGs in DNA methylation, for nucleosome reassembly after replication. **PCNA** (proliferating cell nuclear antigen), present at replication forks, plays a very important role both in DNA synthesis, as the polymerase processivity factor, and in the inheritance of epigenetic marks, which may act as a guide for other epigenetic modifications [125]. **PCNA** recruits a variety of epigenetic regulators such as the histone modifiers **HDACs** and SETD8, chromatin remodeler SMARCA5, and chromatin assembly factor 1 (**CAF1**) [125].